 The Belgravia Centre—————————————————————————————————–

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 We offer clinically proven treatments for hair loss, as part of comprehensive treatment programmes offered by our hair loss specialists.
 Our in-house pharmacies produce high-strength medications for hair loss that contain medically proven ingredients and are available at no other clinic worldwide.
 Treatment programmes are available by visiting the centres or for home-use, anywhere in the UK or the rest of the world.
 View our hair loss success stories, which are the largest collection of such success stories in the world and demonstrate the levels of hair regrowth that so many of Belgravia’s patients achieve.
 You can also phone 0800 077 6666 for our hair loss helpline or to arrange a free consultation.

-This entry was posted on Thursday, June 6th, 2013 at 1:10 pm and is filed under General Hair Loss, Hair Loss, Hair Loss News.
+This entry was filed under General Hair Loss, Hair Loss, Hair Loss News.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.